 01. Train Your Dog

 Establishing a training relationship with your dog will make a big difference.
 However, not all training is created equal.
 The training should focus on living with your dog and not just specific niche areas.
-It needs to be deliberate training and for example, not just making the dog sit every time you see him.
+It needs to be deliberate training, not just making the dog sit whenever you see it.

-The dog needs to learn how he relates to the world and how the world relates to him.
-He must learn how he fits into our social structure.
-What is optional and what is mandatory.
-What is negotiable and what isn't.
-For the dog to be able to predict the outcome of his choices, he needs to have a reasonable expectation of the behaviors of other people and animals around him.
+The dog needs to learn how it relates to the world and how the world relates to it.
+Your friend must learn how it fits into our social structure.
+What is optional, and what is mandatory?
+What is negotiable, and what isn’t?
+For the dog to be able to predict the outcome of its choices, it needs to have a reasonable expectation of the behaviors of other people and animals around it.
 Separation anxiety in dogs can be reduced through training.
 However, it is rarely sufficient.

-You want the training to build ideas about how the world works, not just what to do when you say the word "sit".
-You want to build good habits and help the dog learn to make good choices.
-For example, the dog must learn:
+You want the training to build ideas about how the world works, not just what to do when you say “sit.”
+You want to build good habits and help your dog learn to make good choices.
+For example, the dog must learn the following:

 - To be comfortable with being bored.